scffs/car-musc/README.md

 # CAR-MUSC
-This repository will be updated as I do anything.
+#### This repository will be updated as I do anything.
-For example, u also can hit me up if u need anything.
+You also can hit me up in my socials if u need anything.